 3

-Remove hibiscus and ginger.
-Pour half (approximately 240ml) into your cup to drink.
-Pour the remaining half into a clean glass container and set aside.
+Remove the hibiscus and ginger.
+Pour half (about 240ml) into your cup.
+Pour the other half into a clean glass jar.

 -